-On behalf of the Cybersecurity and Infrastructure Security Agency (CISA), I am releasing the Fiscal Year 2022 SAFECOM Guidance on Emergency Communications Grants (SAFECOM Guidance).
+On behalf of the Cybersecurity and Infrastructure Security Agency (CISA), I am releasing the Fiscal Year 2023 SAFECOM Guidance on Emergency Communications Grants (SAFECOM Guidance).
 This document is updated annually to provide current information on emergency communications policies, eligible costs, best practices, and technical standards for state, local, tribal, and territorial grant recipients investing federal funds in emergency communications projects.

-This SAFECOM Guidance aligns with the National Emergency Communications Plan (NECP), updated in 2019, which emphasizes the need to enhance governance structures, plans, and protocols that enable the emergency response community to communicate requisite information under all circumstances.
+This SAFECOM Guidance aligns with the National Emergency Communications Plan (NECP), which emphasizes the need to enhance governance structures, plans, and protocols that enable the emergency response community to communicate requisite information under all circumstances.
 Grant recipients are encouraged to support the guidelines within the NECP to maximize the use of voice, video, and data communications and to ensure the security of data and information exchange.
 The SAFECOM Guidance also addresses the rapidly evolving emergency communications ecosystem.
-Throughout the past year, the emergency communications community has been greatly affected by the national public health crisis and increasing cyber attacks to critical infrastructure and systems.
+Throughout the past year, the emergency communications community has been greatly affected by increasing cyber attacks on critical infrastructure and systems.
 Recognizing these challenges, CISA strongly encourages recipients to review the best practices and resources available in the SAFECOM Guidance to help navigate this shifting landscape.